Google: EU court upholds €2.4 billion antitrust fine | DW | 10.11.2021

 A leading EU court has rejected an appeal by Google over a fine for demoting rival shopping services.
 The penalty was the first of three antitrust penalties.

-The EU ruled on Wednesday ruled against Google's appeal against a massive EU competition fine for squeezing rival shopping services on its search engine.
+Google lost an appeal Wednesday against a massive EU competition fine for squeezing rival shopping services on its search engine.

 After years of investigation, the European Commission said the US tech giant had regularly given preferential treatment to its own shopping service and demoted rivals in search results.